channable/vaultenv/README.md

 In cases where no default nor any value is specified, which is possible for `Token`, `Secret file` and `Command`, Vaultenv will give an error that it requires these values to operate.

+Vaultenv also supports the `VAULT_ADDR` configuration.
+In such a case, without specifying separate parameters for host, port and whether to use TLS or not, one can specify these values in a single value.
+The address always starts with either `http` or `https://`, followed by a either a DNS name or an ip-address.
+The port is specified at the end of the address, using a `:` to separate the host and the port.
+For example: `https://example.com:42` would create a TLS enabled connection to the host `example.com` on port `42`.

 Other errors can happen with the address configuration.
 There are two ways of specifying where the source files are located, either via the address of via a combination of the port, the host and whether to use TLS.
 As there are two ways of specifying this,